-Now, we will have to add the domain used to send emails.
-Continue by clicking on “Add Domain” button.
+Now, we will need to add the domain used to send emails.
+Continue by clicking on the “Add Domain” button.

-In this part, you will have to enable the Email Relay feature, and copy the “Email Relay key” which is the secret key that will be used to authenticate the transport flow of your emails.
+In this part, you will need to enable the Email Relay toggle, and copy the “Email Relay key” which is the secret key that will be used to authenticate the transport flow of your emails.
 At the "Plan Settings" page, scroll to the "Email Relay Integration" section.

 Navigate to the “Exchange admin center” via the following link – https://outlook.office365.com/ecp/